 For example, there are only so many versions of a four to the floor style kick drum loop or a basic kick kick snare hip hop loop.
 Another example these days would be a dubstep wobble bass loop.
 Its getting to the stage where anyone with the right VST can create a completely random sound and then upload them.
 We really dont need 1000s of ultra random noises just for the sake of it.
 Make sounds that are interesting and useful.

-Always check loops in a wav editor before uploading
+Always check loops in a wav editor or your DAW before uploading

 You should always use a standalone wave / audio editor or a DAW project with no auto loop settings to check your loops before uploading them.
 If you do this it will become obvious right away if your file loops properly or not or if the the levels are too high or low.

 If you dont have a wave editor go download Audacity.
 Its totally free and available for Windows.
 Mac or Linux.
 Once installed load your file and hit shift & play.
 The file will now play in a loop and you'll be able to spot any gaps at the start of the end of the file and hear and clicks or pops where the files loops.
 Until your file loops perfectly DONT upload it.

 How do I decide which loops to reject and how do I know

 The tips I've already listed here in this article should keep you from having loops rejected already but as people still seem to get things wrong I wrote a post on how I check uploads and what I look out for.